tatarinovst2/work-definition-modeling/model_training/README.md

 The plots are generated automatically based on log history from trainer state when each checkpoint and are saved under `path/to/checkpoint/graphs` directory.

-But you can also generate them manually by running `plot.py` with the following command.
+But you can also regenerate them manually by running `plot.py` with the following command.

 ```bash
 python3 -m model_training.plot path/to/checkpoint